PaulGoes/MIDIsonar/README.md

 - **Active status:**
     - Set the controller active or not so you can use both or either one of the controllers.
 - **Operational range:**
-    - Set the range (minimum and maximum) in cm's in which the controller is operational (from 5 cm to 80 cm).
+    - Set the range (minimum and maximum) in cm's in which the controller is operational (from 5cm to 80cm).
 - **Polarity:**
     - Set the polarity of the controller, e.g. CC values increase or decrease when your hand is raised.
 - **MIDI Channel:**